[High Dimensional Statistics] Maximum Mean Discrepancy(MMD)

 For estimation, consider Plug-in estimator, or a V-statistic in our context :

-Let $X_1, \cdots , X_m $ be $i.i.d.$ observations from $p$ and $Y_1 , \cdots, Y_n $ be $i.i.d.$ observation from $q$.
+Let X1,,Xm be i.i.d. observations from p and Y1,,Yn be i.i.d. observation from q.
 Assum that these two samples are mutually independent.
-Let $\mathcal{F}$ be the unit ball in a reproducing kernel Hilbert space(RKHS) associated with kernel $\mathcal{k}$ and define
+Let F be the unit ball in a reproducing kernel Hilbert space(RKHS) associated with kernel k and define

 Want to show :